COALAIP/specs/coala-ip/README.md

 #### The LCC Entity Model

-*Note that knowing the definition of the LCC Entity Model is not vital for understand the contents of this specification.
-The LCC Entity Model is a meta-model the LCC defined to model their actual ontology - the LCC Rights Reference Model.*
+*Note that knowing the definition of the LCC Entity model is not vital for understand the contents of this specification.
+The LCC Entity model is a meta-model the LCC defined to model their actual ontology - the LCC Rights Reference Model.*

 The [LCC Entity Model](http://doi.org/10.1000/285) (short form: LCC EM) is a generic meta data model used by the LCC as a "building block" to define more specific data models like the [LCC Rights Reference Model](http://doi.org/10.1000/284) (short form: LCC RRM).
-In a nutshell, the LCC Entity Model specification defines a model called `Entity` that is composed of five attribute types:
+In a nutshell, the LCC Entity model specification defines a model called `Entity` that is composed of five attribute types:

 - **Category:** Categorizes the Entity (e.g. Language=iso3166-1a2:EN ("English"))
 - **Descriptor:** Names the Entity (e.g. Name="Andy Warhol")